Trusted Denton Property Division Attorney Helping Divorcing Clients

 Keep in mind that this does not necessarily mean an equal division.
 Oftentimes a fair and equitable Texas property division means something other than a 50/50 split.

 Texas courts may consider a number of factors when determining whether to order an unequal property division during a divorce, including for example, a spouse’s fault in the break up of the marriage.

 Unlike orders and agreements regarding child support and spousal support, it is important to realize that an order regarding the property division in a divorce case is not modifiable, no matter what happens down the road (i.e., winning the lottery, losing everything in the stock market, etc.)

 Of course, there are a few, limited exceptions to this general rule, such as when one party can prove that the other party committed fraud at the time of the property division.

 When it comes to Denton divorce and property division, you should not take any chances with inexperienced or incompetent legal counsel.
 You need a legal team who will fight for your rights.
-The experienced attorneys at The Law Office of Gregory C. Goline, PLLC can help you walk away from your divorce with what you fairly deserve.
+The experienced Denton divorce lawyers at The Law Office of Gregory C. Goline, PLLC can help you walk away from your divorce with what you fairly deserve.
 As an experienced divorce attorney, I will work hard to protect your interests when negotiating or litigating the property division in your case.

 We have good relationships with many experts, and we have earned a reputation as a leading divorce law firm in Denton County.
 If your case contains complex issues of fact or law, we can help.

 Call (940) 465-9872 or contact us to schedule a complimentary consultation with a member of our experienced legal team.
 We are proud to serve Denton County and all of North Texas.
 We accept credit cards and have payment plans available for your convenience.